Skip to main content

 How it works

-The .mdc file contains:
+The instruction file contains:

 • Documentation URLs — points Copilot to the correct Connect docs